-That same season, he choreographed Faust for Klaipeda State Music Theatre in Lithuania and staged the pas de deux Take Me With You to music by Radiohead for Stanislavsky Ballet in Moscow and an extended version of Take Me With You for Poznan Ballet in Poland which will be staged in 2022 for West Australian Ballet.
+That same season, he choreographed Faust for Klaipeda State Music Theatre in Lithuania and staged the pas de deux Take Me With You to music by Radiohead for Stanislavsky Ballet in Moscow and an extended version of Take Me With You for Poznan Ballet in Poland which was staged in February, 2022 for West Australian Ballet.

 In autumn 2021, Robert created a new Rite of Spring for Chemnitz Ballet in Germany.